dcunited001/dcunited001.github.io/_drafts/metanomics-spatially-distributed-state.md

 ### Methodology & Data Analysis for More Proficient MRI

-many ways to increase proficiency for interpolating & extrapolating from MRI data.
+- many ways to increase proficiency for interpolating & extrapolating from MRI data. {like... ? was there somethign else here?}

+#### 3D Morphology for pre/processing MRI DATA

+- pre/process MRI data using morphology, making inferences to interpolate data, so that higher resolution can be acheived
+  - {however, NMR/MRI data occurs in slices, but i'm almost certain I've seen this technique used somewhere since}
+-

 overview of ideas/methods: